sebadob/rauthy/README.md

 ## Contributing

-If you want to contribute to this reposiroity, please take a look at [CONTRIBUTING.md](https://github.com/sebadob/rauthy/blob/main/CONTRIBUTING.md)
+If you want to contribute to this repository, please take a look at [CONTRIBUTING.md](https://github.com/sebadob/rauthy/blob/main/CONTRIBUTING.md)